free pdf day hiking checklist

 Daypack – At the core of your day hiking gear is your daypack.
 Typically a day pack will be between 20 and 36 liters unless you are carrying extras like camera gear.
 If you are doing short 1-3 mile hikes, just about any old pack will do, but if you are doing any kind of distance, consider shopping for one that has a waist strap, good shoulder straps and that fits you correctly.
 This will reduce your fatigue, make the whole experience more enjoyable, and make you less sore the next day.

 Trekking Poles – Trekking poles are something people tend to feel passionately about.
-Personally, I hardly ever use them but I hike with people that do because they have old injuries that make them wobbly on the slopes.
+Personally, I hardly ever use them unless I’m doing a long/difficult hike, but I hike with people who do because they have old injuries that make them wobbly on the slopes.
 Used all the time, trekking poles transfer some of the work your legs do to your shoulders and arms, letting your legs go further and farther.
-Ultimately a pair of trekking poles weigh almost nothing so even if you don’t use them for the whole hike, they can add some stability to your movements if you encounter sketchy slopes.
+Ultimately a pair of trekking poles weighs almost nothing so even if you don’t use them for the whole hike, they can add some stability to your movements if you encounter sketchy slopes.

 Navigation